How to bullet journal (video transcript)

 My favorite thing about bullet journaling is having finished everything on a day and being able to cross out all the tasks; I also draw a star below each day that, once my tasks are completed, I can color in to indicate that the day’s work is finished.

 As such, when I scan the bullet journal, it naturally skips everything completed and shows me what I have left to finish.

 The habit tracker is a helpful way of managing my anxiety by ensuring I take care of myself and invest in my resilience.

-As I tend to meditate in the morning, I get the satisfaction right afterwards of coloring in the meditation box.
+As I tend to meditate in the morning, I get the satisfaction right afterward of coloring in the meditation box.
 I can also color in the fasting box from the previous evening (if I’ve stuck to my plan!).

 The other thing I do is meal planning, which in a family is always another source of stress.
 Before we do the grocery shopping each day or each week, I put in the full week’s worth of menus.
-That way I know what’s coming.
+That way, I know what’s coming.

 Step 10: Add check boxes (if you want)

-The final thing I do is add a couple of check mark boxes for each day in my bullet journal.
+The final thing I do is add a couple of checkmark boxes for each day in my bullet journal.
 You can use these for daily targets you have.
 For example, I am currently working on an inbox zero strategy to get my inbox down to zero each morning, and I also try to use my standup desk for at least an hour a day.
 If I’ve accomplished these two daily goals, I can check them off in the boxes.